📞 01223 653962 – 07907726578

 If you are attending as a couple, please note each individual is treated as a client.
 I recognise the autonomy of each individual client and do not privilege the 'couple' or the 'relationship' as my client.
 Basically, 'your relationship' is not my client; YOU are!

-When I work with couples, I always carefully consider individual autonomy, confidentiality, and safety.
+When working with couples, I carefully consider individual autonomy, confidentiality, and safety.
 For example, if you tell me you do not want your partner to know something you have shared with me in an individual session, it will always be respected.
-Or if one of you contacts me requesting a confidential individual session, it will usually be agreed.
+Or if one of you contacts me requesting a confidential individual session, it will usually be agreed to.
 Having said that, there are occasions where continuing couple work whilst holding a secret for one party becomes problematic or unethical.
 In such cases, I inform you as a couple that I can no longer work with you, but I will not disclose the secret/s shared.

 Individual Work begins with Intimacy Life-Story Interviewing.